mrchantey/forky/docs/src/sweet/web/end-to-end.md

 # End-To-End

-By default web tests run *inside* the iframe.
+By default web tests run inside the iframe.
 This is great for testing components, but when we want to test a page provided by the server we need a different approach.

-Test cases marked as `e2e` will run in the parent process instead of inside the iframe.
+Test cases marked as `e2e` will run in the parent process instead.
 The child `iframe` can be retrieved via `visit()`, at which point you can interact with the underlying document just like with unit tests.

+Testing iframes from different origins can be [tricky](https://docs.cypress.io/guides/guides/web-security), by default a web browser will say "hey, this isnt your site, i won't let you see whats inside `iframe.contentDocument` etc".

-Testing iframes from different origins, ie another port on localhost, is [hard](https://docs.cypress.io/guides/guides/web-security#:~:text=To%20get%20around%20these%20restrictions,rules%20of%20same%2Dorigin%20policy.).
-To make this easier, sweet provides a reverse proxy that will serve your iframe content from the same origin.
+To make this easier, sweet provides a reverse proxy that will serve your url same origin.
 Its been tested on simple sites like these docs, but if you encounter any problems please create an issue.

 ### `visit()`